-You can’t call yourself a New Yorker without trying this squiggly snack first.

-Wormzel is a new creation by Gene Rurka, an ecologically-minded exotic-food chef and former chairman of Explorers Club.
+You can’t call yourself a New Yorker without trying this squiggly snack first (or maybe you can).
+Wormzels are a recent creation by Gene Rurka, an ecologically-minded exotic-food chef and former chairman of Explorers Club.

-He concocted the menu for the 100th anniversary Black Tie Gala, legendary for their unusual appetizers served every year.
-To make the special pretzel he sizzles a dehydrated earthworm contorted in that particular shape and sells them in New Jersey.
+He concocted the recipe for the 100th anniversary Black Tie Gala, legendary for their unusual appetizers served every year.
+To make these special pretzels he sizzles dehydrated earthworms contorted in that particular shape and sells them in New Jersey.

 11. Pidan (Rotten Eggs) – China

 More commonly known as century eggs, black eggs or millennial eggs are rotten eggs that stink like sulfur.

 They are covered in salt, clay and ashes, and left for 100 days to “cook” on their own.
 The yolk turns to dark green with a soft gooey center and the egg white is a translucent gelatin resembling soy sauce.

 Sounds appealing?
 It is said that it tastes just like hard-boiled egg, only with a supercharged flavor that’s a dozen times more intense.
 Imagine a ripe camembert, pungent and creamy with a whiff of ammonia.